 The Blue Mountains is a UNESCO World Heritage-listed region of outstanding natural beauty.

-Here are ten top things to do in the Blue Mountains.
+Here are ten of the best things to do in the Blue Mountains.

 View junkies will want to visit Scenic World in Katoomba.
 Climb aboard the Scenic Skyway cablecar that transports you between cliff tops, 270 metres above the bottom of the ravine.
 The Scenic Railway takes guests down into the Jamison Valley, and is the world’s steepest passenger rail service.
 It’s always a thrilling experience.